blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

     # we can easily construct the corresponding settings object
     kind_to_fc_parameters = tsfresh.feature_extraction.settings.from_columns(X_tsfresh_filtered)

-this will construct you the `kind_to_fc_parameters` dictionary that corresponds to the features and parameters (!) from the tsfresh features that were filtered by the `some_feature_selection` feature selection algorithm.
+The above code will construct for you the `kind_to_fc_parameters` dictionary that corresponds to the features and parameters (!) from the tsfresh features that were filtered by the `some_feature_selection` feature selection algorithm.